hasura/graphql-engine/docs/graphql/manual/queries/performance.rst

 3. The internal representation is converted into an SQL statement (`prepare statement <https://www.postgresql.org/docs/9.3/sql-prepare.html>`__ whenever possible).
 4. The (prepare) statement is executed on Postgres to retrieve the result of the query.

-For most typical use cases, Hasura constructs a "plan" for a query, so that a new instance of the same query can be executed without the overhead of steps 1 to 3.
+For most use cases, Hasura constructs a "plan" for a query, so that a new instance of the same query can be executed without the overhead of steps 1 to 3.

 For example, let's consider the following query: